-Canadian said to be detained in China, Huawei CFO due back in court
+Huawei CFO back in court as Canadian said to be detained in China

 Huawei and its lawyers have said the company operates in strict compliance with applicable laws.

-Reporting by Julie Gordon in Vancouver; Additional reporting by Ben Blanchard and Michael Martina in Beijing, John Ruwitch in Shanghai and David Ljunggren in Ottawa; Editing by Muralikumar Anantharaman and Nick Zieminski
+Reporting by Julie Gordon in Vancouver; writing by Nick Zieminski; additional reporting by Ben Blanchard and Michael Martina in Beijing, John Ruwitch in Shanghai and David Ljunggren in Ottawa; editing by Muralikumar Anantharaman and G Crosse